MEMRI: Translation accuracy

-Praise for MEMRI
+Positive reception

 In 2003 John Lloyd defended MEMRI in the New Statesman:

-In a 2005 piece Thomas L. Friedman, a political opinion columnist for The New York Times, praised MEMRI, and credited MEMRI with helping to "shine a spotlight on hate speech wherever it appears".
-Friedman has written in The New York Times that "what I respect about Memri is that it translates not only the ugly stuff but the courageous liberal, reformist Arab commentators as well."
+In a 2005 piece Thomas Friedman, a political opinion columnist for The New York Times, praised MEMRI, and credited MEMRI with helping to "shine a spotlight on hate speech wherever it appears".
+Friedman has written in The New York Times that "what I respect about MEMRI is that it translates not only the ugly stuff but the courageous liberal, reformist Arab commentators as well."
 In addition, he has cited MEMRI's translations in his op-eds.

 In 2002 Brit Hume of Fox News said, "These people tell you what's going on in pulpits and in the state-controlled TV.
 If you have indoctrination, it's important to know about it."

 Jay Nordlinger, the managing editor of National Review, wrote in 2002: